ProphetOuw/Ouw0pp.github.io/docs/frontend.md

 end
 ```
 !!!note "Note"
-    Proper sanity checks to ensure that all the parameters that are needed exist should be done beforehand.
+    Proper sanity checks to ensure that all the parameters that are needed exist should be done beforehand. if we account for streaming enabled, make sure that instances passed within your parameters are not mandatory to run the cancel state.
 ####Approach to canceable skill effects
  Although there are many ways a cancelable skill can be done, I prefer this simple approach instead, if you have any suggestions, run them by me first.
 !!!Info "Important Info"